 Standard Contract (Recommended option)

-Your parent, Eva, is an office worker and works regular hours each day.
-She wants childcare for the same days and times each week, and to last for at least a year.
+Your parent is an office worker and works regular hours each day.
+They want childcare for the same days and times each week.

-The hours of care each week are regular and unlikely to change much, and last for the longer term.
-For these contracts, we average out the total cost of care across the year into a fixed monthly fee.
+The hours of care each week are regular and unlikely to change much.
+For these contracts, we invoice for the care in the upcoming month based on the number of days in that month, so the invoices vary a little each month.

-Your parent, Mohammed, is a hospital worker and works shifts.
-He wants childcare when needed, which can be different days and times each week.
-He might not need childcare for more than a month.
+Your parent is a hospital worker and works shifts.
+They want childcare when needed, which can be different days and times each week.

 The hours of care each week are likely to change, usually depending on the parent's work schedule.
 For these contracts, we will bill for a 'Package' of e.g. 20 hours, that the family can then use flexibly in your setting by agreeing the hours as you go.